ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 # Part 1 - Project Structure and Framework

 ::: danger
-This set of articles are currently being updated
+These articles are currently being updated
 :::

 This set of articles describes a framework for building and structuring Database Applications in Blazor.

 It's just a framework.
 I make no recommendations: use it or abuse it.
 It's what I use.
-It's lightly opinionated: using out-of-the-box Blazor/Razor/DotNetCore systems and toolkits whereever possible.
+It's lightly opinionated: using out-of-the-box Blazor/Razor/DotNetCore systems and toolkits wherever possible.
 The CSS framework is a lightly customized version of BootStrap.

 There are five articles describing various aspects of the framework and coding patterns used: